jasoncolburne/arad/documentation/design/README.md

 ## Cache

-To allow higher performance we can cache some database objects in memory (particularly, things like refresh tokens).
+To allow higher performance we can cache some database objects in memory (particularly, things like refresh tokens where only `identity` can access the cache).